cavecafe/chat-gpt-console/README.md

 > This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.

 > Please note that this software has not been thoroughly tested and may contain bugs or errors.
 Use at your own risk.
-The authors make no guarantees or warranties regarding the use or functionality of this software."
+The authors make no guarantees or warranties regarding the use or functionality of this software.